gbdev/pandocs/src/Interrupts.md

 <ISR>  ; Disables interrupts and calls the interrupt handler
 ```

-Where \<ISR\> is the interrupt service routine that is automatically executed
+Where \<ISR\> is the Interrupt Service Routine that is automatically executed
 by the CPU when it services an interrupt request.

 The effect of `ei` is delayed by one instruction.
 This means that `ei`